India And Its Geography

 The external most range of the Himalayas is called the Shiwaliks.
 They expand over a breadth of 10- 50 Km and have a height unreliable between 900 and 1,100 meters.
 These ranges are collected from unconsolidated sediments brought downward by rivers from the main Himalayan ranges situated farther North.

 These valleys are enclosed with broad annoy and alluvium.
-The longitudinal valley deceitful flanked by smaller Himalaya and the Shiwaliks are known as Duns.
+The longitudinal valley deceitful flanked by smaller Himalayas and the Shiwaliks are known as Duns.
 Dehra Dun, Kotli Dun, and Patli Dun are a few of the well-known Duns.
 As well the longitudinal divisions, the Himalayas have been alienated on the basis of areas from West-to-East.
 These partitions have been separated by river valleys.

 For instance, the fraction of Himalayas deceitful flanked by Indus and Satluj has been traditionally known as Punjab Himalaya but it is also known regionally as Kashmir and Himachal Himalaya from West-to-East in that order.
 The fraction of the Himalayas lying between the Satluj and Kali rivers is known as Kumaon Himalayas.
 The Kali and Tista rivers separate the Nepal Himalayas and the fraction deceitful flanked by Tista and Dihang rivers is known as Assam Himalayas.